jimsalterjrs/sanoid/README.md

   _Note_: this will also prevent syncoid from handling the dataset if given explicitly on the command line.

-  _Note_: syncing a child of a no-sync dataset will currently result in a critical error
+  _Note_: syncing a child of a no-sync dataset will currently result in a critical error.

+  _Note_: empty properties will be handled as if they were unset.

 ##### Syncoid Command Line Options